quanghm-wolffun/swagger-portal/README.md

 3. Always validate your OpenAPI specification before previewing
 4. Preview locally to catch any issues before sharing
 5. Use version control to track changes to your API specification
+6. Let the CI/CD workflow handle the deployment process